tapyu/python-lessons/README.md

 - **CircuitPython**: [is][9] an open-source derivative of the MicroPython programming language targeted toward students and beginners.
 Development of CircuitPython is supported by Adafruit Industries.
 It is a software implementation of the Python 3 programming language, written in C. It has been ported to run on several modern microcontrollers.

-## Subset
+## Superset

-A subset of a programming language is a smaller, restricted version of the language that includes only a specific set of features, constructs, or functionalities.
-In Python, we have
+A superset of a programming language includes all the features of the original language and additional features.
+Essentially, it extends the capabilities of the original language by introducing new syntax, constructs, or functionalities.
+For example, if Language B is a superset of Language A, it means that any valid program written in Language A is also a valid program in Language B, but Language B introduces new features or enhancements beyond what Language A provides.
+In Python, we have.

 - **Cython**: [It][6] is a programming language which aims to simplify writing C and C++ extension modules for the CPython Python runtime.
-[It][2] is a subset of the programming language Python, which allows developers to write Python code (with optional, C-inspired syntax extensions) that yields performance comparable to that of C. [The][5] resulting code is also usable with Python via direct C-level API calls into the Python interpreter.
+[It][15] is a superset of the Python programming language that additionally supports calling C functions and declaring C types on variables and class attributes.
+It allows developers to write Python code (with optional, C-inspired syntax extensions) that yields performance comparable to that of C. It is often used to speed up performance-critical parts of a Python program by taking advantage of lower-level optimizations offered by C. The file extension typically used for Cython source files is `.pyx`.
+When you write code using Cython, you'll often save your source code in files with this extension.
+[The][5] resulting code is also usable with Python via direct C-level API calls into the Python interpreter.

 ## JIT Compilers